PavanRangani/docs/docs/prd/legal-entities/joint.md

 - Allows to select two individuals
 - Doesn't allow to create joint, if joint with same individual already exists
 - Both individuals of joint should be different.
+- One individual should be always associated with one active joint.

 ### UX Rules

 - There is two fields to add individuals.
 Both of fields are mandatory.
+- If individual is already exists in active Joint, system shows error message for that individual.

 ###  UI rules